solvcon/solvcon/doc/source/plan.rst

 Version 0.1.2
 =============

-This release starts to document by using Sphinx and to improve the class hierarchy of IO and boundary-condition treatments.
+This release starts to document by using Sphinx and renew the architecture of problem solvers.

 Changes: